agnsal/SICStusREDIS/README.md

 # SICStusREDIS
-A library to use Redis technology in SICStus Prolog programmes.
+A library that allows to use Redis technology in SICStus Prolog programmes.